- What kinds of graduate assistantships might be available for those in the Teacher Education graduate program?

 How do I apply for an assistantship?

-- To apply for a Graduate Assistantship (GA) or Tuition Scholarship (TS) you must first check the appropriate box on your graduate school application package.
-We strongly encourage you to contact the department in which you would want to work and express your interest in a GA or TS.
+- We strongly encourage you to contact the department in which you would want to work and express your interest in a GA or TS.
 You may then view current vacancies by clicking on the Current List of Available GA & TS Positions, here.

 The U.S. Department of Defense offers a Troops to Teachers Program.
 Their mission is to "assist transitioning Service members to become employed as teachers; assist our Nation’s youth by providing good role models; assist schools by providing teachers in critical subjects (math, science, special education, foreign language, and career-technical) for needy schools."